Guide: Quick Fixes For Xbox Series X Not Recognizing Disks

 Many people are making use of their new Xbox Series X consoles to play some older games, several of which are over a decade old at this point.

 And if you’re someone who’s attempting to do the same thing, please make sure that your disks are not the ones at fault if your new console fails to read them.
-Game disks suffer degradation over time, and so you must make sure that they are in good physical condition before you try to insert them into your Xbox.
+Game disks suffer degradation over time, so you must make sure that they are in good physical condition before you try to insert them into your Xbox.

-If you’re still convinced that the problem lies with your Series X and not your disk, make sure that’s the case by testing the game on either your older Xbox consoles or on a friend’s Series X.
+If you’re still convinced that the problem lies with your Series X and not your disk, make sure that’s the case by testing the game on either your older Xbox console or on a friend’s Series X.

 Your Series X Might Have A Faulty Disk Drive